julelang/manual/src/compiler/backend/cpp-backend-compilers/index.md

 ### Primary Support

-Primary support are primarily supported, most important and most recommended compilers.
+Primary support is the primarily supported, most important and most recommended compilers.
 When a problem occurs in these compilers, priority is given to the solution and it is tried to be solved quickly.

 ### Partial Support

-Partial support is compilers that are officially supported but not always guaranteed to be as accurate as primary supported compilers.
-Even if they can compile your code, there is also no guarantee that the executable will execute as expected.
+Partial support is compilers that are officially supported but not always guaranteed to be as accurate as primary support compilers.
+Even if they can compile your code, there is no guarantee that the executable will run as expected.

 Partial support may not be available for all platforms and is broad in scope.
 Therefore, please read the relevant compiler's manual to find out why the associated compiler qualifies as partial support.